-ECommerce brands are growing in size to meet the increasing demand for delivered consumer goods.
+In 2018, eCommerce brands are continuing to grow in size in order to meet the increasing demand for delivered consumer goods.
 While growth is usually seen as a positive, there are some factors that you may find overwhelming as you lead your company forward.
 An important thing to consider when your orders ramp up is ensuring that your eCommerce fulfillment partner understands your needs and the importance of providing a unique customer experience.

 As an eCommerce brand, having an online-only relationship with customers makes maintaining a unique and consistent brand experience all the more necessary.
 Developing and regularly updating an eCommerce style guide ensures that you are able to deliver the most optimal experience to customers even when they do not shop in person.